U.S. inflation, housing data bolster rate hike argument

 Economists anticipate that the housing market will mitigate the drag on the economy from the struggling factory sector.

-Firming price pressures, together with a tightening labor market and strengthening housing could give the Fed confidence that inflation will gradually rise toward its 2 percent target.
+Firming price pressures, together with a tightening labour market and strengthening housing could give the Fed confidence that inflation will gradually rise towards its 2 percent target.

 The Fed has kept its short-term interest rate near zero for more than six years.
 Most economists believe the Fed will pull the trigger on rates in September.